 Does Amazon cover the cost or Congestion Charge, ULEZ, and tolls?

 No, it’s your responsibility as a driver to pay the Congestion Charge, ULEZ, and any tolls.

-When does Amazon Flex pay its drivers?
+When does Amazon pay its delivery drivers?

 Amazon Flex pays on Wednesdays for all deliveries completed during the previous seven days.

-How much do Amazon Flex drivers earn?
+How much do Amazon delivery drivers earn?